ironcodev/react-reduxify/README.md

 ```javascript
 export default reduxify(Counter, ['likes:counter.like_count', 'hits:counters.hit_count']);
 ```
-When using objects, the objects should follow the following format:
+When using objects, the objects should follow this format:
 ```javascript
 {
    name: '...',       // string: prop name (optional).